grabz8/solipsis/readme.txt

  Define your DOXYGEN_PATH env. var. on directory containing doxygen.exe Run Docs\doxygen\doxygen.bat

-To generate setup from NSIS
+To generate setup from NSIS: (unfortunately the vdproj are not supported by Express editions so we use NSIS, not so bad after all ;-)
  Download NSIS on nsis.sourceforge.net
- HM NIS Edit can help you on http://hmne.sourceforge.net Define your NSIS_PATH env. var. on directory containing makensis.exe Run setup\nsis\makensis.bat
+ Define your NSIS_PATH env. var. on directory containing makensis.exe Run setup\nsis\makensis.bat or setup\nsis\makensisNCS.bat (files are taken from the Release directory so check you really build all)

 COMPILATION DEFINES (add 1 starting 'N' char to unset it):
 UIDEBUG        Set/Unset the debug user interface panel